-The hospital helped us to start.
-Brother Charles Nkubili, who is the Director of Ndera Hospital, has been a very important advocate for us.
+- DD: It's an honour for me to be here. - Claver: The hospital helped us to start.
+Brother Charles Nkubili, who is the director of Ndera Hospital, has been a very important advocate for us.
 He gave us advice and technical assistance and we started our first local group.
 We were around 30 persons who take treatments at the hospital but live in society.
-Most of our first group were whose husbands had abandoned them due to their illness - and the stigma about their illness.
+Most of our first group were women whose husbands had abandoned them due to their illness - and the stigma about their illness.

-As we started to meet together we realised that the economic situation for our people is so severe.
+As we started to meet together, we realised that the economic situation for our people is so severe.
 So we started with a savings club.
 We met every Tuesday and each week each person would save 100 Rwandan Francs (10 US cents).
-After three months of saving at this rate it's then possible to seek a small loan to start a small economic project.
-This was our first technique - to find how we can develop our economy.
+After three months of saving at this rate, it's then possible to seek a small loan to start a small economic project.
+This was our first technique: to find how we can develop our economy.
 These projects are now growing.
-In the past years we are now cultivating some land - that the hospital has made available to us - and we are raising chickens,

-DD: As an association?
+In recent years we have started cultivating some land that the hospital has made available to us, and we are raising chickens - DD: As an association?

-CH: Yes.
+Claver: Yes.
 And we continue to meet every Tuesday here in this office.
 In these meetings we share our experiences and advocate with and for each other.
 For example, if there is a problem for one member, if they are facing discrimination, then the whole group will wake up and go to advocate for that member.